florianeckerstorfer/florian.ec/site/blog/2021-02-20-cache-busting-eleventy-postcss/index.md

 To implement cache busting I need three things:

-1. A method that takes a directory of CSS files and returns a hash of content of all files in this directory.
+1. A method that takes a directory of CSS files and returns a hash of the content of all files in this directory,
-2. A way to include the content hash in the filename when writing the transformed CSS.
+2. a way to include the content hash in the filename when writing the transformed CSS,
-3. The filename with the content hash in the template that references the stylesheet in the HTML.
+3. and I need to be able to reference the filename with the content hash in my layout to link the stylesheet.

 ## Generating a content hash

-Generating a content hash is pretty straight forward: first I read all the files in the given directory, concatenate them into a single string and then use a hashing function to generate a hash.
+Generating a content hash is straight forward: first I read all the files in the given directory, concatenate them into a single string and then use a hashing function to generate a hash.

 ```javascript
 // src/lib/generateCssHash.js